UEFA Executive Master for International Players (UEFA MIP)

 - Who Former international football and futsal players, referees and coaches

-- When Every two years Fourth intake in Autumn 2021
+- When Every two years Sixth intake in October 2025

 - How Long 20 months

-- Where Six sessions in Europe and one in the United States
+- Where Six sessions in Europe, one in the United States and one session in South America

 - Price €27,000 (scholarships available)